omseeth/omseeth.github.io/_posts/2024-11-23-Explaining_BERT.md

 ## Deriving explanations through attributions with LIME

+LIME analyze how changes to the input affect the model's predictions.
+It creates a local linear approximation for each instance by making small modifications to the input and observing the resulting changes in output.
+The weights from this linear model indicate the importance of each token, serving as saliency scores.
+The original paper (Ribeiro et al. 2016) introducing LIME can be found here: [https://dl.acm.org/doi/10.1145/2939672.2939778](https://dl.acm.org/doi/10.1145/2939672.2939778).

 In this part of the project, we will make use of the [Captum](https://captum.ai) library to investigate how the BERT model made its predictions.
 Captum is built on PyTorch and an excellent library for many explainability methods in machine learning.
 As we want to implement LIME for text, the following approach is built upon the Captum [tutorial](https://captum.ai/tutorials/Image_and_Text_Classification_LIME) for LIME.
 For analyzing texts, we need to use the LimeBase version.
 The documentation can be found here: [https://captum.ai/api/lime.html](https://captum.ai/api/lime.html).

 Captum's LimeBase requires to define several parts of the LIME approach manually.
 We shall start with this.